 Once you are over the age of 65, you can rely upon Medicare for your health care needs, but only to a limited extent.
 Medicare generally covers skilled nursing home care, but only after a hospital stay of 3 or more days and only up to 100 days.
 What's more, Medicare generally does not cover time in an assisted living facility.

 Medicaid is another government health insurance program.
-It is only available to people who are financially needy, however, it does pay for long term care.
-But, because it is a need-based program, Medicaid will require you to exhaust your own financial resources first before you are eligible to have Medicaid cover the care you need.
+It does pay for long term care, but it is only available to people who are financially needy.
+Because Medicaid is a need-based program, Medicaid will require you to exhaust your own financial resources before you will be eligible to have Medicaid cover the cost of the care you need.

 To be eligible for Medicaid, a single person must have less than $2000 in assets and no more $2313 in monthly income.
 A married couple must use a specific formula to determine how much of their assets they can keep.